FDio/csit/docs/job_specs/report_iterative/2n-skx/vpp-mrr-00.md

 1c AND 64b AND mrr AND xxv710 AND drv_avf AND ethip4udp-ip4base-oacl50sl-10kflows
 2c AND 64b AND mrr AND xxv710 AND drv_avf AND ethip4udp-ip4base-oacl50sl-10kflows
 4c AND 64b AND mrr AND xxv710 AND drv_avf AND ethip4udp-ip4base-oacl50sl-10kflows
-##### ethip4udp-nat44det-h1-p1-s1
-1c AND 64b AND mrr AND xxv710 AND drv_avf AND ethip4udp-nat44det-h1-p1-s1
-2c AND 64b AND mrr AND xxv710 AND drv_avf AND ethip4udp-nat44det-h1-p1-s1
-4c AND 64b AND mrr AND xxv710 AND drv_avf AND ethip4udp-nat44det-h1-p1-s1
 ##### ethip4udp-nat44det-h1024-p63-s64512
 1c AND 64b AND mrr AND xxv710 AND drv_avf AND ethip4udp-nat44det-h1024-p63-s64512
 2c AND 64b AND mrr AND xxv710 AND drv_avf AND ethip4udp-nat44det-h1024-p63-s64512